RouninMedia/settingslisted-DaNIS3H-Capsule-Directive/README.md

 # The `settingslisted` DaNIS3H Capsule Directive
 The `settingslisted` DaNIS³H Capsule indicates which capsule settings should be documented in the class and capsulename attributes of the HTML Element containing the rendered DaNIS3H capsule.

-## Reference Example of an HTML Element in a DaNIS³H Markup CodeSheet
+## Reference example: an HTML Element in a DaNIS³H Markup CodeSheet

 ```json
 {